thisisevilevil/evilevil365/_drafts/2025-06-04-Windows11-Partitioning-From-Hell.md

 ![Thumbnail](/assets/images/2025-04-14-TheCase-OfTheMissing-GPU/ITAdmin_Hell.png?raw=true "Partitioning hell")

 >DISCLAIMER: Please be careful when you start using the scripts mentioned in this blog post.
 Test in on a few test devices first, and roll it out slowly in waves/rings.
-I have tailor-made these scripts for my customers environments, there might be something in your environment that is different, that could break if you use these scripts.
+I have tailor-made these scripts for my customers environments, there might be something in your environment that is different, that could break if you use these scripts incorrectly.

 ## Fixing the recovery partition

 The recovery partition issue is fixable in most scenarios, provided there is enough disk space available.
 I made a Proactive remediation to do just that a couple of years ago.
-But in this case, the customer had used Capainstaller to somehow shoehorn the recovery environment on the OS Disk rather than having it on a seperate dedicated recovery partition, during the deployment of their devices, and it was actually reporting as "Enabled" (Yeah, first time I've seen that as well..).
+But in this case, the customer had used Capainstaller to somehow shoehorn the recovery environment on the OS Disk, during the deployment of their devices, and it was actually reporting as "Enabled" (Yeah, first time I've seen that as well..).
 Having the recovery environment enabled on the OS partition is not supported, and can also cause issue with Bitlocker and using the system reset/wipe functionality from Intune.
 The recovery environment needs it's own dedicated partition.

 The downside of this fix, is if there is devices in production that is low on disk space, they are now going to be 1GB lighter or the fix might not even work at all.